lwjglgamedev/lwjglbook-bookcontents-leg/chapter7/chapter7.md

 };
 ```

-In order to better view the cube we will change our rotating code in our ```DummyGame``` class to rotate along the three axis.
+In order to better view the cube we will change code that rorates the model in the ```DummyGame``` class to rotate along the three axis.

 ```java
 // Update rotation angle